mlabuda2/nf-tower-docs/docs/cli.md

 ---
+layout: ../../layouts/HelpLayout.astro
-title: Tower CLI
+title: "Tower CLI"
-headline: "CLI"
-description: "Using the Tower CLI."
+description: "Instructions to use Tower CLI."
+date: "24 Apr 2023"
+tags: [cli, tower]
 ---

 # Nextflow Tower CLI

-`tw` is [Tower](https://landing.tower.nf/) on the command line.
+`tw` is [Tower](https://tower.nf/) on the command line.
 It brings Tower concepts including Pipelines, Actions and Compute Environments to the terminal.

 Tower is a full-stack application for the management of data pipelines and compute resources.
 It enables collaborative data analysis at scale, on-premises or in any cloud.